Laryngectomy

 NECK BREATHER MEDICAL BRACELET

 A stainless steel bracelet is available that will let anyone know you are a Neck Breather.
-Cost is about $9.00 from Luminaud..
+They can be purchased from Luminaud..

 MEDIC-ALERT